MutazBu/wordpress/README.md

-# this is a wordpress project, i learned how to do it while i was an intern
+# this is a wordpress project, i learned how to do it while i was an intern, and it contains the database file under WP.SQL